 "It's a beautiful fall day.
 The world seems content and interesting.
 And almost safe.
 I have pondered your suggestion that I do something slightly dangerous.
 I ponder a lot, of course.
 You have a good point.
 But everything seems dangerous to me.
 Is dangerous.

 "I read a lot - very dangerous books.
-I recommend The Culture of Narcissism: American Life in an Age of Diminishing Expectations as nearly perfect.
-The World According to Garp , too.
-And Love in the Western World , by Denis de Rougemont."
+I recommend as nearly perfect. , too.
+And , by Denis de Rougemont."